Magneto-optical transport in type-II Weyl semimetals in the presence of orbital magnetic moment: Conclusion

 \section{Conclusion}

-We have calculated the magneto-optical conductivities of gapless type-I and type-II Weyl semimetals in the presence of orbital magnetic moment in linear and non-linear responses within the semiclassical Boltzmann approach and compared them.
-We have found that the total conductivity elements are suppressed due to OMM in most of the responses except quadratic response of $\sigma_zz(B^2)$ in type-II WSMs.
-The magnitudes of conductivity components due to both Berry curvature and OMM have large magnitudes in type-II WSMs due to finite density of states near Weyl points.\\
+In this work, we have calculated the magneto-optical conductivities of gapless type-II Weyl semimetals in the presence of orbital magnetic moment in linear and non-linear responses within the semiclassical Boltzmann approach and compared their responses existing theoretical work of type-I WSMs.
+We have found linear B conductivity response along(perpendicular to) tilt direction is suppressed(enhanced) in $\bf B \Vert \hat{\bf t}_s$ configuration while planar Hall conductivity is suppressed in $\bf B \perp \hat{\bf t}_s$ configuration.
+Further, we have found quadratic B conductivity responses perpendicular to(along) tilt direction is enhanced(enhanced above $t_0$) in $\bf B \Vert \hat{\bf t}_s$ configuration while planar Hall conductivity is suppressed in $\bf B \perp \hat{\bf t}_s$ configuration.
+However, the non-linear responses are suppressed due to OMM.
+The magnitudes of conductivity components due to both Berry curvature and OMM have large magnitudes in type-II WSMs due to finite density of states near Weyl points.
+It is worth mentioning that even though for configuration- a pair of Weyl nodes of opposite chiralities tilted along the arbitrary axis, our results for the linear and non-linear can be generalized to any Weyl configuration with an arbitrary number of pairs of Weyl nodes that are tilted in arbitrary directions, provided that the Weyl nodes are welll separated.\\

 \begin{appendix}